Weyl images of Kantor pairs: Kantor pairs and -graded ( -graded) Lie algebras

+\begin{proof} In view of Lemma \ref{lem:centroid}, it is enough to show the first statement.
+This follows from \cite[Lemma 1.6(a)]{Z2} when $\bR$ is a field.
+In general, note that $\Kan(P)$ is simple by Proposition \ref{prop:simpleKan}, so $\Kan(P)$ is a finitely generated module for its multiplication algebra.
+Therefore by \cite[(2.15)]{BN}, $\Centrd(\Kan(P))$ is naturally $\bbZ$-graded with $\Centrd(\Kan(P))_0 = \Centrd(\Kan(P),\bbZ)$.
+But this grading is trivial since $\Centrd(\Kan(P))$ is a field. \end{proof}

+\begin{corollary} If $P$ is a Kantor pair, then $P$ is central simple if and only if $\Kan(P)$ is central simple. \end{corollary}

 The next proposition lists facts about Kantor pairs that are analogues of well-known facts for algebras.
-The first two of these tell us that the study of simple Kantor pairs over a field $\bbF$ is reduced to the study of central simple Kantor pairs over extension fields of $\bbF$.
+The first two of these tell us that the study of simple Kantor pairs over a field $\bR$ is reduced to the study of central simple Kantor pairs over extension fields of $\bR$.

-\begin{proposition} Suppose that $\bbF$ is a field.
-Then \begin{itemize} \item [(i)] If $P$ is a simple Kantor pair over $\bbF$, then $\Centrd(P)/\bbF$ is a field extension and $P$ is a central simple Kantor pair over $\Centrd(P)$. \item [(ii)] If $\bbE/\bbF$ is a field extension and $P$ is a central simple Kantor pair over $\bbE$, then $P$ is a simple Kantor pair over $\bbF$ with centroid $\bbE$. \item [(iii)] $P$ is a Kantor pair over $\bbF$, then $P$ is central simple if and only if $\bbE\otimes_\bbF P$ is simple over $\bbE$ for all field extensions $\bbE/\bbF$. \end{itemize} \end{proposition}
+\begin{proposition} Suppose that $P$ is a Kantor pair over $\bR$. \begin{itemize} \item [(i)] If $P$ is simple, then $P$ is a central simple Kantor pair over the field $\Centrd(P)$. \item [(ii)] If $\bR$ is a field and $P$ is a central simple Kantor pair over a field $\bbF$ containing $\bR$, then $P$ is a simple Kantor pair over $\bR$ with centroid $\bbF$. \item [(iii)] If $\bR$ is a field, then $P$ is a central simple Kantor pair over $\bR$ if and only if $P_\bbF$ is simple over $\bbF$ for all fields $\bbF$ containing $\bR$. \end{itemize} \end{proposition}